Top 8 dishes which make Laos cuisine the next food craze

 7) Lao Lao

 This potent rice whisky (roughly 40% proof) is a popular liquor often found in rural areas of Laos.
-The whiskey is made from distilling sticky rice and crumbles of yeast balls, which results in a clear, powerful liquid that tastes a little bit like day old bread.
+The whiskey is made from distilling sticky rice and crumbles of yeast balls, which results in a clear, strong liquid that tastes a little bit like day old bread.
 For the more adventurous tourists, there are exotic blends with lizards, snakes and scorpions available to test.

 8) Ca Fay

 Laos produces more than 20,000 tons of coffee per year, so it is no surprise that coffee is a popular drink in the region.
-Robusta is mainly used for most coffee drinks, and similar to Vietnamese style, is drank with sweet condensed milk.
+Robusta is used for most coffee drinks, and similar to Vietnamese style, is drank with sweet condensed milk.